-Permittees shall develop and implement a monitoring and assessment program that provides data and information to identify pollutant sources and aids in determining the effectiveness of the storm water management program.
-A description of this program must be included in the SWMP.
+Permittees shall develop and implement a monitoring and assessment program that provides data and information to identify pollutant sources and aids in determining the effectiveness of the stormwater management program.
+A description of this program must be included in the Stormwater Management Program.
 The monitoring and assessment program must be designed to meet the following objectives:

 - a.
 Assess compliance with this permit; - b.
 Measure the effectiveness of the permittee's stormwater management program; - c.
-Assess the chemical, physical, and biological impacts to receiving waters resulting from stormwater discharges; - d.
-Identify sources of specific pollutants; - e.
-Detect and eliminate illicit discharges and illegal connections to the MS4; and - f.
-Assess the overall health, evaluate long-term trends in receiving water quality and identify corrective actions.
+Evaluate stormwater impacts to the receiving waters; - d.
+Identify sources of specific pollutants, including nutrients, pathogens, siltation, or other parameters related to stormwater discharges from the MS4 System: and - e.
+Gather data to inform program decisions and prioritization of future activities related to the protection of water quality and identify corrective actions.

 The permittee shall perform monitoring in compliance with the requirements in Option 1 below or develop a jurisdiction-specific monitoring plan in compliance with the objectives in Option 2 below.
+Regardless of the option chosen, at a minimum the permittee shall perform monitoring as prescribed for stream segments subject to EPA approved TMDLs for streams with unavailable parameters for nutrients, pathogens, or siltation as applicable to MS4 jurisdictions.